dmalenic/mc14500b/README.md

     - To make the visualization more effective, a selected program can set the simulation clock speed in the fast mode.

     - The selected program can set the timer interval in milliseconds.
-The maximal timer interval is 100,0000 ms.
+The maximal allowed timer interval is 100s (100,000 ms).

     - The selected program can output a short description and usage instructions.

-- Added support for external lookup table and LIFO ram (to be combined by `JMP`, `NOPO`, `NOPF` and `RET`) instructions to implment `go to` and `subroutine` calls.
+- Added support for external lookup table and LIFO ram (to be combined by `JMP`, `NOPO`, `NOPF`, and `RET`) instructions to implement `go to` and `subroutine` calls.
 See `MC14500B Industrial Control Unit Handbook` Chapter 12 Adding Jumps, Conditional Branches, And Subroutines.
-The link to bitsavers version of the document is provided in [MC14500 Resources](#mc14500-resources) section.
+The link to the _bitsavers_ version of the document is provided in the [MC14500 Resources](#mc14500-resources) section.

 ### Simulator Structure